KDE/ktimetracker/CONTRIBUTING.md

 The main structure is: main loads mainwindow, which loads timetrackerwidget, which loads taskview and searchline.

-The base for a class is: taskmodelitem -> task.
+The basics for understanding tasks is: taskmodelitem -> task.
 A task can have a representation as an event for iCalendar management.
 The projectmodel manages both tasks and events.

 The rest consists of minor dialogs or actions.